martynas199/EliteBooker-backend/docs/STRIPE_CONNECT_SETUP.md

 - Platform collects payments on behalf of tenants
 - Automatic platform fee deduction (£0.50 per booking/product by default)
-- Direct transfers to beautician Stripe accounts
+- Direct transfers to specialist Stripe accounts
-- Separate payouts for each beautician
+- Separate payouts for each specialist

 ## Architecture